SELinuxProject/selinux-notebook/src/xperm_rules.md

-The rules for extended permissions are subject to the 'operation' they perform with Policy version 30 and kernels from 4.3 supporting ioctl whitelisting (if required to be declared in modular policy, then libsepol 2.7 minimum is required).
+The rules for extended permissions are subject to the 'operation' they perform with Policy version 30 and kernels from 4.3 supporting ioctl allowlists (if required to be declared in modular policy, then libsepol 2.7 minimum is required).

 **The common format for Extended Access Vector Rules are:**